bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 ## Prerequisit 1: The powershell client (agent)
 - https://sourceforge.net/p/xymon/code/HEAD/tree/sandbox/WinPSClient/
-- Installed following the doc: https://sourceforge.net/p/xymon/code/HEAD/tree/sandbox/WinPSClient/XymonPSClient.doc?format=raw
+- Installed by following the doc: https://sourceforge.net/p/xymon/code/HEAD/tree/sandbox/WinPSClient/XymonPSClient.doc?format=raw
     - The powershell agent installation steps:
         - Review xymonclient_config.xml and at the least, set the Xymon server address.
     -	Copy the following files to a directory on the target server (e.g. c:\program files\xymon: I use exactly this!)